Undivided Resources

 If investing in a third-party special needs trust isn’t currently an option for your family, or you don’t have a ready trustee you feel comfortable nominating, pooled trusts are a good option.
 Pooled trusts are set up and managed by a nonprofit organization that invests funds from many families.
 The nonprofit works with social workers, money managers, and attorneys who specialize in elder and special needs law.
 While some financial institutions won’t handle small special needs trusts and/or charge high fees, pooled trusts can be a lower-cost way for families to connect with highly skilled trustees.

-Michelle likes to say that “a pooled trust is a special needs trust for the rest of us,” meaning that it’s an affordable way to have a professionally managed special needs trust.
+We spoke with Michelle Wolf, founder and CEO of Jewish LA Special Needs Trust & Services (JLA), a nonprofit based in Los Angeles that offers pooled trust options to families.
+Wolf likes to say that “a pooled trust is a special needs trust for the rest of us,” meaning that it’s an affordable way to have a professionally managed special needs trust.
 “A pooled trust combines the assets of many different beneficiaries, which results in lower cost of management and potentially higher rates of return,” she says.
 In addition, pooled trusts are often run by people who are familiar with laws, regulations, and issues pertaining to people with disabilities.

 Not least, not every family will have the option of leaving their child’s future in the hands of a paid trustee or reliable family member.
-As Michelle puts it, “Most non-wealthy families will appoint another family member or sibling, but this can create conflicts of interest and tension.
+As Wolf puts it, “Most non-wealthy families will appoint another family member or sibling, but this can create conflicts of interest and tension.
 Quite often there is an assumption that a non-disabled sibling will take care of the disabled sibling once the parents or guardian can no longer care for them, but this often isn’t realistic.”
 A pooled trust can help alleviate some of the tensions that can arise from these situations.

-JLA uses three different pots of money: third-party, first-party, and future-funded.
-“If you’re a middle-class family, you might want to create a future-funded trust, which refers to money from pensions, home sales, and life insurance that will come after the parents’ passing,” Michelle says.
 “At JLA, it costs $600 to set up a future-funded trust with the expectation that eventually it will have $20,000–$25,000.
-Professional trustees can charge up to $150 an hour and expect you to have at least $500,000 down the road.”
+Professional trustees can charge up to $150 an hour and expect you to have at least $50 00 down the road.”
 First- and third-party trusts with JLA charge a $1,250 enrollment fee that covers the first 12 months of service.
 Learn more about JLA’s fees and financial examples here.

 The fine print